Colorado Works TANF

 First, apply for TANF Assistance by completing a PEAK Application for Assistance.

 Once the application is received, an appointment is scheduled for an interview with an Eligibility Specialist to determine eligibility.
 The interview will be completed by phone.
 At that time, you will be referred to Child Support Services and the Colorado Works orientation, which are required steps to receive the cash benefits.
 You will need to attend an orientation within 14 days, where you learn about all the great resources available to you and your family.
 This is where we will start talking about your hopes, dreams and goals as well as services and expectations.
-Orientations are held each Monday and Wednesday at 10am virtually.
+Orientations are held each Tuesday and Thursday from 10 a.m. - 12 p.m. in the Laramie Building (3500 Illinois St., Golden, CO).

 For more information, visit the State of Colorado's Colorado Works website.